 What are the Disadvantages of Micro-Marketing?

-So, you know the benefits.
-But what are the potential downsides?
+Now you know the benefits.
+But about the potential downsides?
 Here are the top three:

 - Higher Cost Per Acquisition.
 While you are allocation much less of your advertising budget to the campaign, you are also targeting much fewer people than a macro-marketing campaign.
 It, in turn, can cause the average cost of getting a new customer to go up.